-- Reduction of the number of consumption locations;
+- Reduction in the number of consumption locations - branch network and buildings;

-- Installation of higher energy-efficient lighting and equipment (ex: HVAC);
+- Installation of more energy-efficient lighting and equipment (ex: HVAC);

 The rationalisation of paper is a structural commitment that was assumed by NOVO BANCO Group for both internal and external use of paper.

 In 2019 NOVO BANCO continued to raise awareness of these two groups of stakeholders to the importance of making a more efficient use of printed paper

 Internal paper consumption values:

 - White paper for internal use - 188.8 tonnes;